nightbox69/Speedruns/Games/Final Fantasy X/Current/General-Information-Tidbits.md

   * The order of business of manipulation is manipulating for Silence Grenades x6 first, then Manipulating for No Encounters then Manipulating 2 or No Return Sphere Drops with 1st Ghost No Encounters Armor all in that order.

+## Mushroom Rock Road Encounters

+  * If for some reason you would prefer to have less encounters in MRR consider doing the slower version of MRR skip.
+    * Instead of head to the save sphere area head straight to the chocobo while the cutscene is playing and stop immediately when you hit the wall.
+      * Allow the man to pass through first before doing your setup.
+Setting up before the man passes through will enable him to push you out of the way adding to your already terrible step count.
+    * Only do this if you're trying to avoid a 6th (not guaranteed) or 7th encounter.

 ## Silence Grenades x6
   * In cases where you have a surplus of Strength Spheres that you have no use of or are planning to get some in the later parts of the run.
-Check if Kimahri needs to not die in order for you to steal Silence Grenades x6 on Anima.
+Check if Kimahri needs to not die during Extractor in order for you to steal Silence Grenades x6 on Anima.
-    * If he needs to not die then you can grid 2x HP Spheres on Kimahri which is just next to Rikku.
+    * If he needs to not die then you can grid 2x HP Spheres on Kimahri which is just next to Rikku, then Heal Kimahri to full.
+    * Kimahri should survive at 1044 hp during extractor.
+Switch Kimahri with Yuna and defend with Lulu reviving Rikku.
+Then Switch Yuna with Tidus and Change Weapon to Brotherhood.

+## Home Fights
+  * In cases where you're kinda locked for NEA and you have pre-emptive Dual Horn and / or Chimera Fights kill the Guado with Tidus then Stone Breath.
+    * Switch Tidus with Kimahri and then Lancet
+    * Switch the 2nd character with Tidus then attack the guado
+    * Kimahri Stone Breath
+  * ALWAYS CHECK FOR POSSIBLE COMBINATIONS DURING THE KIMAHRI STONE BREATH FIGHTS AS THERE CAN BE TWO SAME NAME DROPS WITH DIFFERENT STATS THAT CAN MAKE OR BREAK YOUR NO ENCOUNTERS.

 [1]: https://youtu.be/KJQtA70aYsY?si=kgd9N2zhvwvN7LeT